Student Code of Conduct

 3.7 Failure to Appear – Failing to appear at the request of any Hearing Officer or failure to schedule an appearance with a Hearing Officer as directed by University police or any other University official.

-3.9 Failure to Report or Respond – Failure to report or respond as directed by the Director of Student Life and Services or designee on any matter including, but not limited to, a request to meet concerning an issue or notice alleging a violation of the Student Code of Conduct.
+3.9 Failure to Report or Respond – Failure to report or respond as directed by the Senior Director of Student Services & Judicial Affairs or designee on any matter including, but not limited to, a request to meet concerning an issue or notice alleging a violation of the Student Code of Conduct.

 3.10 False Conduct Allegation – Making a prohibited conduct allegation against a member of the University community that is knowingly false.